idler66/SmallStepShortestPath/README.md

     second, the time comlexity of inserting element into heap is O(|V|*log|V|).

-SSSPA eliminates Heapify by delaying the expected dist[v] update, which greatly increase its performance.
+SSSPA eliminates Heapify by delaying the expected dist[v] update or putting a new element into heap, which greatly increase its performance.

 For more informations, you can visit https://bbs.huaweicloud.com/blogs/409181.